-The conventional paradigm says that they mysteriously disappeared around 65 million years ago.
+The conventional paradigm says that the dinosaurs mysteriously went extinct around 65 million years ago.
 An assortment of explanations has been offered as to why.
-The two most popular hypotheses are the Impact Event Hypothesis and the Massive Volcanism Hypothesis.
-The first proposes that one or more asteroids struck the earth, causing a “nuclear winter” which wiped out the dinosaurs.
-The second blames intense volcanism for their demise.
-Both make note of the high concentration of Iridium (Ir) found buried in the sediments which separate the Cretaceous period from the Paleogene (known as the K-Pg boundary; formerly known as the K-T boundary), which, according to the conventional paradigm, was the period in Earth’s history during which the dinosaurs went extinct.
+The two most popular hypotheses to explain dinosaur extinction are the Impact Event Hypothesis and the Massive Volcanism Hypothesis.
+The first proposes that one or more asteroids struck the earth, causing a “nuclear winter” that wiped out the dinosaurs.
+The second blames intense volcanism—sustained, widespread volcanic eruptions—for their demise.
+Both theories make note of the high concentration of iridium (Ir) found buried in the sediments that separate the Cretaceous Period from the Paleogene (known as the K-Pg boundary; formerly known as the K-T boundary), which, according to the conventional paradigm, was the period in Earth’s history during which the dinosaurs went extinct.

-Both hypotheses take some of the evidence into account while ignoring some.
-For example, if either hypothesis is correct and there is a 60+ million-year gap between man and dinosaur, how then do we explain petroglyphs and other forms of ancient art which depict humans interacting with such familiar dinosaurs as the triceratops, stegosaurus, tyrannosaurus and the sauropods (in some cases taming them and riding them around)?
-Moreover, fossilized dinosaur prints have been found in the same rock layers as hoofprints and human footprints.
+Both hypotheses of dinosaur extinction take into account some of the evidence while ignoring some.
+For example, if either hypothesis is correct and there is a 60+ million-year gap between man and dinosaur, how then do we explain petroglyphs and other forms of ancient art that depict humans interacting with such familiar dinosaurs as the triceratops, stegosaurus, tyrannosaurus, and the sauropods?
+(In some cases the glyphs show people taming them and riding them around.)
+Moreover, some claim to have found fossilized dinosaur prints in the same rock layers as hoof prints and human footprints.
 How are we supposed to explain this within the framework of the conventional perspective?
-And why is it that ancient cultures from every inhabited continent on the planet record interactions with giant reptiles?
-These creatures are commonly known to us today as “dragons” and have been collectively relegated to mythology.
+If dinosaurs went extinct long before mankind evolved, why do ancient cultures from every inhabited continent on the planet record interactions with giant reptiles?
+These creatures are commonly called “dragons” today and have been collectively relegated to mythology.

-But we must ask ourselves, how is it that so many isolated cultures from around the world came to share the same mythology so universally?
+But we must ask ourselves, how is it that so many isolated cultures from around the world came to share the same mythos of dragons?
 Could there be a core historical truth to the legends?
-Could it be that the giant reptiles we find buried in the dirt have something to do with the giant reptiles our ancestors spoke of just centuries ago?
+Could it be that the extinct dinosaurs—the giant reptiles we find buried in the dirt—have something to do with the giant reptiles our ancestors spoke of just centuries ago?
 We believe that this is the case.
 The preponderance of evidence suggests to us that the conventional perspective is fundamentally flawed.
 Mankind appears to have collective amnesia regarding this matter, and we have effectively constituted a “scientific” paradigm to keep us in the dark.

 How then do we account for the extinction of the dinosaurs?
-The same way we account for the extinction of the other estimated 20,000 to 2 million species which scientists believe may have gone extinct over the past century alone—a combination of climate change and the proliferation of the human species.
-Climatic change can be very destructive to ecosystems in general, and we tend to kill or drive out all of the major competition in particular.
-That is why we don’t find too many other predators—lions, tigers and bears, etc—in our suburbs and cities, or even our rural communities.
+The same way we account for the extinction of the other estimated 20,000 to 2 million species that scientists believe may have gone extinct over the past century alone—a combination of climate change and the proliferation of the human species after the worldwide flood of Noah’s day.
+Climate change can be very destructive to ecosystems in general, and we tend to kill or drive out all of our major competition in particular.
+That is why we don’t find too many other predators—lions, tigers and bears, etc—in our suburbs and cities or even rural communities.
 We are at the very top of the food chain for a reason.

-In Hollywood movies like Jurassic Park we see creatures like Tyrannosaurus rex and velociraptors hunting us down and eating us alive.
-And, no doubt, if humans and dinosaurs coexisted, some of that certainly happened.
+In Hollywood movies like Jurassic World, we see dinosaurs brought back from extinction—and hunting us down and eating us alive.
+And, no doubt, if humans and dinosaurs coexisted, some of that carnage certainly happened.
 But, for the most part, the opposite was true.
 We hunted them down and cooked them for dinner.
 In many of the legends and much of the ancient artwork that is exactly what we find—humans hunting down the giant reptiles and killing them.
 Lions and tigers and bears did not have it quite as bad as the dinosaurs (hence, they are still around).
 That is because our ancestors seemed particularly fixated on “slaying the dragon”!

 So, what happened to the dinosaurs?
-Apparently, the ones that survived global climatic change got eaten by us.
-Some may still survive in remote areas of the world which have not yet come under our complete dominion, and there are hundreds of such sightings every year to this effect—especially from indigenous, primitive people groups in remote areas who speak to incredulous Western scientists (who naturally do not believe the natives because of their own entrenched, so-called “scientific” presuppositions).
+Apparently, the ones that survived the global climate change after the flood got eaten by us.
+It could even be that not all of the dinosaurs are extinct.
+Some may still survive in remote areas of the world that have not yet come under our complete dominion, and there are hundreds of such sightings every year to this effect—especially from indigenous people groups in remote areas who tell their tales to incredulous Western scientists (who naturally do not believe the natives because of their own entrenched, so-called “scientific” presuppositions).
 In our view, this incredulity is wrong.
-Science should involve the impartial investigation of evidence without prejudice, not an arbitrary human effort to prop up flawed theoretical histories of the earth.
+Science should involve the impartial investigation of evidence without prejudice, not an arbitrary human effort to prop up flawed, theoretical histories of the earth.